I had the experience.

 These failures showed up in two ways:

-Legacy authority dominance: Massive domains like Pluralsight and CFI carried so much authority that, because they did not point to my current work, AI kept anchoring my identity to the past.
+Legacy authority dominance: High-authority domains like Pluralsight and CFI carried so much authority that, because they did not point to my current work, AI kept anchoring my identity to the past.
 Those signals were so strong that they effectively muted my individual authority.

 Role fragmentation through pattern mismatch: Because AI systems could not find a logical bridge between Training Architect, Director, Vice President, Consultant, and Book Author, they interpreted those roles as belonging to different people.
 To reduce the risk of factual error, they siloed my roles and often merged me with other high-profile “Tia Williams” entities in product design and tech.